 Several Army documents have been scanned and placed on line as downloadable PDF files.For example: Survey of Japanese Seacoast Artillery, 1946 by GHQ USAFPAC, Seacoast Artillery Board 160pp.
-The US Army Military History Institute has placed this valuable and rare document on the web in pdf format, which will allow it to be viewed using the free Adobe Reader.
 This report by a board of coast artillery officers at the end of the war focuses primarily on the seacoast defenses of the Japanese home islands.
 It is a very detailed report, with much information not available elsewhere.
 It is divided in three parts.
 Parts One and Two cover Japanese army and navy seacoast artillery.
 Part Three deals with controlled submarine mines.
 All three sections cover the training, organization, and equipment of these various groups.
 Tables detail the characteristics of Japanese army and navy seacoast weapons and ammunition, while photos, drawings, and plans illustrate many of the weapons, including the big 41 cm turrets.
 Maps show the locations of Japanese batteries in the home islands with their fields of fire, and the text provides detailed information on Japanese fire control equipment and methods.
 Part Three is a detailed look at Japanese controlled mines, including magnetic and acoustic detection equipment.

 Presidio of San Francisco, Golden Gate National Recreation Area, National Park Service

 - El Presidio de San Francisco: A History under Spain and Mexico, 1776-1846

 - Defender of the Gate: The Presidio of San Francisco, A History from 1846 to 1995

 Documents Concerning the American Air Defense Missile Programs and ICBMs

 —> Contact Mark Berhow by post/email if you are interested in ordering only specific titles <—